amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-nl-text-classification/tutorial.md

 ## Enable the Natural Langage API

 Click on [this link](https://console.cloud.google.com/flows/enableapi?apiid=language.googleapis.com) to enable the Natural Language API for your project.

-(After you've enabled it, you don't need to do any further setup, as you've already set up an API key above.)
+After you've enabled it, you don't need to do any further setup, as you've already set up an API key.
+Just return to this tab.

 Next, you'll use the Natural Language API's `classifyText` method to classify a news article.